cockroachdb/docs/src/current/cockroachcloud/backup-and-restore-monitoring.md

 ## Prometheus

 This section outlines the available backup and restore job metrics with Prometheus.
-For instructions on accessing the `metricexport` endpoint for Promethus, refer to [Export Metrics From a CockroachDB Dedicated Cluster]({% link cockroachcloud/export-metrics.md %}).
+For instructions on accessing the `metricexport` endpoint for Prometheus, refer to [Export Metrics From a CockroachDB {{ site.data.products.advanced }} Cluster]({% link cockroachcloud/export-metrics-advanced.md %}).

 We recommend the following guidelines: